dataswap/specs/systems/README.md

 - **DatasetMetadata:**

-  - 1. Metadata Provider (MDP) submits dataset information such as title, industry category, name, description, data source, owner, creation time, creator, modification history, etc., to the business contract.
+  - Storage Client (SC) submits dataset information such as title, industry category, name, description, data source, owner, creation time, creator, modification history, etc., to the dataset contract.
-  - 2. MDP initiates an audit request to the governance contract.
-  - 3. Metadata Auditor (MDA) submits the content audit result to the governance contract to verify if the source content matches the dataset information submitted by MDP.
-  - 4. After MDA's vote, the governance contract calls the business contract to approve or reject the DatasetMetadata.
+  - Storage Client (SC) submits Datacap collateral to the Supervisory Contract based on the dataset's storage capacity to obtain access rights to the Datacap.

 - **DatasetProof:**

-  - The DatasetProof (DP) utilizes data proof tools (designed based on [Dataset Consistency Algorithm](../algorithms/README.md#2-dataset-consistency-algorithm)s) to generate dataset proofs, specifically the dataset proof Merkle tree.
+  - The Data Preparer (DP) utilizes data proof tools (designed based on [Dataset Consistency Algorithm](../algorithms/README.md#2-dataset-consistency-algorithm)s) to generate dataset proofs, specifically the dataset proof Merkle tree.
-  - DP submits the dataset proof to the business contract.
+  - DP submits the dataset proof to the dataset contract.

 - **DatasetVerification:**

-  - Dataset Auditor (DA) uses data proof verification tools (designed based on [Dataset Consistency Algorithm](../algorithms/README.md#2-dataset-consistency-algorithm)s) to generate dataset challenge proof verification information.
+  - Data Auditor (DA) uses data proof verification tools (designed based on [Dataset Consistency Algorithm](../algorithms/README.md#2-dataset-consistency-algorithm)s) to generate dataset challenge proof verification information.
-  - DA submits the dataset challenge proof verification information to the business contract.
+  - DA submits the dataset challenge proof verification information to the dataset contract.
   - After all DAs vote to the governance contract.the governance contract determines the final approval of the Dataset based on the audit results from all DAs.

-In summary, Dataswap storage, through its dataset module components (DatasetMetadata, DatasetProof, and DatasetVerification), addresses the specific design requirements of a Trustless Notary as described in the Filecoin ideation article.
+In summary, Dataswap storage, through its dataset module components (DatasetMetadata, DatasetProof and DatasetVerification), addresses the specific design requirements of a Trustless Notary as described in the Filecoin ideation article.

+The Matching module implements decentralized matchmaking functionality.
+  - Data Preparer (DP) participate in auctions within the matching contract to store their prepared datasets.
+  - Data Preparer (DP) need to ensure that their data is transferred (if the transaction is successful, they will send the data) to the winning SP.
+DP also needs to assist SP in completing the data onboarding process to receive their DP fee.
+  - SPs pre-stake funds in the supervisory contract to participate in dataset auctions and obtain validated dataset storage transactions.
+  - Storage Provider (SP) who bid during the matching period commit to completing data onboarding within a specific window after the auction ends.
+If they fail to do so, they forfeit their collateral.

+The storage module implements dataset onboarding management.
+  - When a Storage Provider (SP) wins the auction, the storage contract automatically approves Datacap for the SC without requiring any additional authorization.
+  - After the Storage Provider (SP) completes the storage, they submit the Claim ID to the storage contract to ensure the correct onboarding of data.
+If there are non-compliant data onboarding issues, the storage contract will halt Datacap approval.

 ### 2.1.6 Dataset Consistency Verification Algorithm
 **Note:Algorithm prototype validation has been successfully passed.**